Home School Tuition Policy & Portability of Saint Anselm College Financial Aid for Study Abroad

 - Students who have not completed the Saint Anselm College Application Form and Enrollment Forms and who have not attended the Pre-Departure Session prior to studying abroad are not considered to be studying abroad through the Study Abroad Office.
 As such academic credit cannot be transferred to Saint Anselm College for studying abroad during the academic year.

 - Saint Anselm College students who participate for a semester/year abroad will pay full-time Saint Anselm College tuition plus the $750 Study Abroad Fee.
 Students will pay the program provider or host institution for the room and board (if applicable) fees.

 - Saint Anselm students wishing to receive institutional financial aid must complete the full financial aid application by March 15th, one month earlier than the regular financial aid deadline.
 Eligibility for merit and need-based aid will be assessed using the off-campus aiding policy detailed in the consumer information.
 Thus, institutional aid will be proportional to a student's residential aid for the semester the student studies abroad.
-The following is a list of resources intended for use at Saint Anselm: aid for international students; resident assistant grants; athletic aid; debate and year-book scholarships; and any full-tuition remission scholarships from any of the tuition remission programs.
+The following is a list of resources intended for use only at Saint Anselm and is not portable for study abroad: aid for international students; resident assistant grants; athletic aid; debate and year-book scholarships; and any full-tuition remission scholarships from any of the tuition remission programs.
 However, tuition remission recipients may apply for need-based aid for study abroad by submitting all required documents on time.